gregpalmr/alluxio-ray-fsspec-example/README.md

 #### c.
 (Optional) Upload image to a Docker image registry

-If you intend to deploy Alluxio Enterprise 3.x on a Kubernetes cluster, then you will have to upload the Docker image to a repository that can respond to a "docker pull" request.
+If you intend to deploy Alluxio AI Enterprise Edition on a Kubernetes cluster, then you will have to upload the Docker image to a repository that can respond to a "docker pull" request.
 Usually the repository is hosted inside of your network firewall with products such as Artifactory, JFrog or a self hosted Docker registry.

 If you are using DockerHub as your docker registry, Use the "docker push" command to upload the image, like this: